cloudmesh-community/book/chapters/iaas/iaas.md

 * Azure
 * Google

-Additionally, we also have
+Additionally, we also explore

 * Watson

-which although provides IaaS focusses more on delivering AI platforms and related services to the community.
+which provides IaaS focusing more on delivering AI platforms and related services to the community.

-On the research side wi will be focussing on
+On the research side, we will focus on

 * Chameleon Cloud.

-Some of the services listed provide a free small contingent of IaaS offerings that you can use.
+Some of the services listed above provide a free small contingent of IaaS offerings that you can use.
 The use of this free tier will be sufficient to conduct this class.